greenduck/airtop-fpsvc/README.md

 Author: Andrey Gelman <<andrey.gelman@compulab.co.il>>
 License: GNU GPLv2 or later, at your option

+I am no more associated with CompuLab, so any difference between the latest code in this repository and CompuLab's repository should be considered normal course of events.

 ## Project submodules
 This project consists of the following parts:
 1. airtop-fpsvc - AirTop Front Panel service daemon